chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 `coolGame/buzzer` can be shortened to `*/buzzer`<br>
 `coolGame_pattern` can be shortered to `*_pattern`<br>

-Note that this only works in the same `DataObject` the star-ID is in.
-If you're referring to other cues or patterns NOT from this same DataObject, you must put its full ID.
+Note that this only works in the same `GameObject` the star-ID is in.
+If you're referring to other cues or patterns NOT from this same GameObject, you must put its full ID.

 ### Language suffixes
 Some games may be language-specific.
 You should use the correct icon overlay in